The Driving Companion

-(a) The learner will be able to enter a 90 degree angle park (if available), front to the kerb, safely and competently while maintaining full control of the vehicle; and
+- The learner will be able to enter a 90 degree angle park (if available), front to the kerb, safely and competently while maintaining full control of the vehicle; and

-(b) The learner will be able to turn the vehicle around safely and competently within the boundaries of a carriageway that is narrower than the turning circle of the vehicle while maintaining full control of the vehicle.
+- The learner will be able to leave a 90 degree angle park (if available), safely and competently while maintaining full control of the vehicle.

+The learner will accurately perform parts 1 and 2 of this task together without assistance.
 The assessment will be a demonstration on at least two consecutive but separate occasions.

-(a) Entering a 90 degree angle park (front to kerb)
+Entering a 90 degree angle park (front to kerb)

-(i) Not more than 300 mm out of parallel with the lines;
+- Not more than 300 mm out of parallel with the lines;

-(iii) Where practicable, central within the parking bay with the front wheels pointing straight ahead towards the kerb.
+- Where practicable, central within the parking bay with the front wheels pointing straight ahead towards the kerb.

-(b) Leaving a 90 degree angle park
+Leaving a 90 degree angle park

-- (b) Select reverse gear;
+- Select reverse gear;

-- (b) Reverse slowly under full control of the vehicle and check for clearance of the front of the vehicle (where appropriate);
+- Reverse slowly under full control of the vehicle and check for clearance of the front of the vehicle (where appropriate);

-- (b) Move off in accordance with Task 3, steps (2) to (7) (signalling as appropriate) with safety and without rolling; and
+- Move off in accordance with Task 3, steps (2) to (7) (signalling as appropriate) with safety and without rolling; and

 Example of entering an angle park